archetyped/simple-lightbox/readme.txt

 2. Customized UI Text

 == Changelog ==
+= 1.5.3 =
+* Fix: Caption may not display under certain circumstances (Caption Erin)
+* Fix: Images not grouped when "separate by post" option is activated (Logical Ross)

 = 1.5.2 =
 * Fix: Slideshow loops out of control (Mirage of Wallentin)
 * Fix: Lightbox fails when group by posts disabled (Lange Find)